cristalcorp/cristalcorp.github.io/_posts/2024-09-20-Jekyll_On_Arch.md

 In order to have the ability to work locally on this blog, a few things are necessary.
 As I forget them all every time I need to reconfigure my computer, I ll go through them here.

+Note that SVG for banners can be found [here](https://worldvectorlogo.com/)

 ## Side A : Arch
 First of all, install Ruby.
 Usually ERB is included but not this time ( or not here at least ) so the package ruby-erb is also needed.
 Base-devel is needed for compilations.